 \subsection{Phase Separation}

-As the interaction $J$ grows, the attraction among the particles would be so strong that particles start to form $\text{SU}(3)$ antiferromagnetic domains.
+As the interaction $J$ grows, the attraction among the particles becomes strong enough that the particles start to form $\text{SU}(3)$ antiferromagnetic domains.
 The system is separated into particle-rich and hole-rich regions.
-It is the same as $\text{SU}(2)$ case that all particles condensate in a single island in $J \rightarrow \infty$ limit.
-This phase is called the electron solid phase, proposed by Chen and Moukouri\cite{chen_numerical_1996}.
-The effect of the kinetic term is strongly suppressed while the spin fluctuations can be described by $\text{SU}(3)$ Heisenberg model.
-The divergence of compressibility is considered to detect this phase.
-We calculate the inverse of the compressibility, which should vanish at the threshold of the phase separation.
+Similar to the $\text{SU}(2)$ case, all particles condensate in a single island in $J \rightarrow \infty$ limit.
+This phase, referred to as the electron solid phase, was proposed by Chen and Moukouri\cite{chen_numerical_1996}.
+In this phase, the kinetic term is heavily suppressed, and spin fluctuations are described by the $\text{SU}(3)$ Heisenberg model.
+The divergence of compressibility is used to detect this phase, with its inverse vanishing at the threshold."

 The expression for the ground state inverse compressibility is given by

 where $e_0\left(n\right) = E_0 /L$ is the energy per site, and the second line shows the approximation for practical numerical calculation when the change in the density is finite.
 FIG. \ref{kappa} shows $\kappa^{-1}$ versus $J/t$ for different densities.
 We can locate the boundary of the phase-separated phase by finding the critical value $J_c\left(n\right)$ where $\kappa^{-1}$ vanishes.